Jedediah Smith: Death

 Having no response from Eaton, Smith joined his partners and left St. Louis to trade in Santa Fe on April 10, 1831.
 Smith was leading the caravan on the Santa Fe Trail on May 27, 1831, when he left the group to scout for water near the Lower Spring on the Cimarron River in present-day southwest Kansas.
 He never returned to the group.
 The remainder of the party proceeded on to Santa Fe hoping Smith would rendezvous with them, but he never did.
 They arrived in Santa Fe on July 4, 1831, and shortly thereafter members of the party discovered a comanchero with some of Smith's personal belongings.
-It was relayed that Smith had encountered and communicated with a group of Comancheros just prior to his approaching a group of Comanche.
-Smith tried to negotiate with the Comanche, but they surrounded him in preparation for an attack.
+It was relayed that Smith had encountered and communicated with a group of Comancheros just prior to his approaching a group of Comanche people who lived there.
+Smith tried to negotiate with the Comanche defense party, but they surrounded him in preparation for an attack.

 Most likely, the death of Jedediah Smith occurred in Northern Mexico Territory, south of present-day Ulysses, Grant County, Kansas at Wagon Bed Spring.
 None of his colleagues were witness to his death and the following accounts are conjectural or imagined, although possibly based on hearsay and third-hand information.
-According to Smith's grand-nephew, Ezra Delos Smith, there were 20 Comanches in the group.
+According to Smith's grand-nephew, Ezra Delos Smith, there were 20 Comanche soldiers in the group.
 Smith attempted to conciliate with them until the Comanches scared his horse and shot him in the left shoulder with an arrow.
 Smith fought back, ultimately killing the chief of the warriors.
 The version written by Austin Smith, Jedediah's brother, in a letter to their brother Ira four months after Jedediah's death says that Jedediah had killed the "head Chief," but nothing about any other Comanche being wounded or killed.
 Josiah Gregg wrote in 1844 that Smith "struggled bravely to the last; and, as the Indians themselves have since related, killed two or three of their party before he was overpowered."
 Ezra Delos Smith stated that his grand-uncle had fought so valiantly that the Comanche believed "he had been more than mortal, and that he could be immortal it would be better to propitiate his spirit; so they did not mutilate his body, but later gave it the same funeral rites they gave its chief" Austin Smith, who along with another Smith brother, Peter, was a member of the caravan, was able to retrieve Jedediah Smith's rifle and pistols that the Indians had taken and traded to the Comancheros.